 Your ability to fit in with any organization’s culture is not something you have a lot of control over.
 It’s like dating—you and your date either have the chemistry to continue, or you don’t.
 It’s never advisable to try to be someone you aren’t in order to get the job.
 If you are passed up for a job that seemed perfect for your skill set, have faith that another job will come along that will be a better organizational fit for you.

 Other points to keep in mind:

 - Don’t call them, they’ll call you.
 Also because of their limited time and resources, 40% of hiring managers prefer that you not follow up about your job application status.
-(This doesn’t mean that 60% like it!
-Just that 40% made a point of saying they don’t.)
+And remember, this doesn’t mean that 60% like it!
+Just that 40% made a point of saying they don’t.